-Meetings of the Council take place at least twice each year and are conducted in accordance with the CLC standing orders made on 31 October 2019.
-Please refer to page 28 for attendance records.
+Meetings of the Council take place at least twice each year and are conducted in accordance with the CLC standing orders made on 11 November 2021.
+Please refer to page 29 for attendance records.

 The Chair and Members of the Council are appointed by the Council on a recommendation of the Appointments Committee.
-The Council selects the Chairs, members of the Audit and Risk Committee and the Remuneration Committee on the recommendation of the Appointments Committee.
+The Council constitutes the Appointments Committee and selects the Chairs, members of the Audit and Risk Committee and the Remuneration Committee on the recommendation of the Appointments Committee.